python/cpython/Doc/library/os.rst

       The :func:`~os.setns` function.

 Flags to the :func:`unshare` function, if the implementation supports them.
-See the Linux manual for the exact effect and availability.
+See :manpage:`unshare(2)` in the Linux manual for their exact effect and availability.

 .. data:: CLONE_FILES
           CLONE_FS